andy-crouch/dotfiles/README.md

 git clone https://github.com/andy-crouch/dotfiles.git ~/.dotfiles
 ```

 This will download **my** dotfiles and settings.
-If you decide to fork this repository then my settings will show you how I have structured the files and settings and give you a boiler plate repository to use for your own.
+If you decide to fork this repository then my settings will show you how I have structured the files and settings and give you a boilerplate repository to use for your own.

 ### Prerequisites